cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 ### Running your own full-node

-This is the most secure option, but comes with relatively high resources requirement.
-In order to run your own full-node, you need a good bandwidth and at least 1TB of disk space.
+This is the most secure option, but comes with relatively high resource requirements.
+In order to run your own full-node, you need good bandwidth and at least 1TB of disk space.

-You will find the tutorial to install `gaiad` [here](https://cosmos.network/docs/gaia/installation.html), and the guide to run a full-node [here](https://cosmos.network/docs/gaia/join-testnet.html).
+You will find the tutorial on how to install `gaiad` [here](https://cosmos.network/docs/gaia/installation.html), and the guide to run a full-node [here](https://cosmos.network/docs/gaia/join-testnet.html).

 // TODO: Add root-of-trust and note about long-range-attacks when implemented